bazelbuild/rules_python/proposals/2019-02-12-design-for-a-python-toolchain.md

 If either Python 2 or Python 3 is not provided by the toolchain, the corresponding field may be set to `None`.
 This is strongly discouraged, as it will prevent any target relying on that toolchain from using that version of Python.
 Toolchains that do use `None` here should be registered with lower priority than other toolchains, so that they are chosen only as a fallback.

 `PyRuntimeInfo` is the newly-exposed Starlark name of the native provider returned by the [`py_runtime`](https://docs.bazel.build/versions/master/be/python.html#py_runtime) rule.
 Like `PyInfo`, it is a top-level built-in name.
 Also like `PyInfo` and the native Python rules, it will eventually be migrated to Starlark and moved out of the Bazel repository.
-It has the following fields, each of which corresponds to an attribute on `py_runtime`.
-(The last one, `python_version`, is newly added in this doc.)

-* `interpreter_path`: An absolute filesystem path to a Python interpreter (or a script that launches a Python interpreter, forwarding any command-line arguments) available on the target platform.
-Must be `None` if `interpreter` is non-`None`.

-* `interpreter`: An in-build `File` of a Python interpreter or script as above.
-Must be `None` if `interpreter_path` is not None.

-* `files`: A depset of `File`s that need to be added to the runfiles of an executable target that uses this toolchain.
-The value of `interpreter` need not be included in this field.
-Must be non-`None` if and only if `interpreter` is non-`None`.

-* `python_version`: Either the string `"PY2"` or `"PY3"`, indicating which version of Python the interpreter referenced by `interpreter_path` or `interpreter` is.

-Notice that any `PyRuntimeInfo` that uses the `interpreter_path` field imposes a requirement on the target platform.
+A `PyRuntimeInfo` describes either a *platform runtime* or an *in-build runtime*.
+A platform runtime accesses a system-installed interpreter at a known path, whereas an in-build runtime points to a build target that acts as the interpreter.
+In both cases, an "interpreter" is really any executable binary or wrapper script that is capable of running a Python script passed on the command line, following the same conventions as the standard CPython interpreter.
+Note that any platform runtime imposes a requirement on the target platform.
 Therefore, any toolchain returning such a `PyRuntimeInfo` should include a corresponding target platform constraint, to ensure it cannot be selected for a platform that does not have the interpreter at that path.
+Even an in-build runtime can require platform constraints, for instance in the case of a wrapper script that invokes the system interpreter.

 We provide two [`constraint_setting`](https://docs.bazel.build/versions/master/be/platform.html#constraint_setting)s to act as a standardized namespace for this kind of platform constraint: `@bazel_tools//tools/python:py2_interpreter_path` and `@bazel_tools//tools/python:py3_interpreter_path`.
 This doc does not mandate any particular structure for the names of [`constraint_value`](https://docs.bazel.build/versions/master/be/platform.html#constraint_value)s associated with these settings.
 If a platform does not provide a Python 2 runtime, it should have no constraint value associated with `py2_interpreter_path`, and similarly for Python 3.

+`PyRuntimeInfo` has the following fields, each of which corresponds to an attribute on `py_runtime`.
+(The last one, `python_version`, is newly added in this doc.)

+* `interpreter_path`: If this is a platform runtime, this field is the absolute filesystem path to the interpreter on the target platform.
+Otherwise, this is `None`.

+* `interpreter`: If this is an in-build runtime, this field is a `File` representing the interpreter.
+Otherwise, this is `None`.

+* `files`: If this is an in-build runtime, this field is a depset of `File`s that need to be added to the runfiles of an executable target that uses this toolchain.
+The value of `interpreter` need not be included in this field.
+If this is a platform runtime then this field is `None`.

+* `python_version`: Either the string `"PY2"` or `"PY3"`, indicating which version of Python the interpreter referenced by `interpreter_path` or `interpreter` is.

+The constructor of `PyRuntimeInfo` takes each of these fields as keyword arguments.
+The constructor enforces the invariants about which combinations of fields may be `None`.
+Fields that are not meaningful may be omitted; e.g. when `interpreter_path` is given, `interpreter` and `files` may be omitted instead of passing `None`.

 It is not possible to directly specify a system command (e.g. `"python"`) in `interpreter_path`.
-However, this can be done indirectly by creating a wrapper script that invokes the system command, and referencing that script from a `PyRuntimeInfo`'s `interpreter` field.
-Note that in this case, even though the `PyRuntimeInfo` does not use `interpreter_path`, it still imposes a requirement on the target platform and should have a platform constraint.
+However, this can be done indirectly by creating a wrapper script that invokes the system command, and referencing that script from the `interpreter` field.

 Finally, we define a standard Python toolchain rule implementing the new toolchain type.
 The rule's name is `py_runtime_pair` and it can be loaded from `@bazel_tools//tools/python:toolchain.bzl`.
 It has two label-valued attributes, `py2_runtime` and `py3_runtime`, that refer to `py_runtime` targets.